 In an effort to address the changing climate affecting the Cessnock Local Government Area, Council has developed a draft Climate Change Policy.
 The community are encouraged to provide feedback on the Policy during the public exhibition period.
 The draft Climate Change Policy will be on public exhibition from the 26 February until the 25 March 2020.Read More

 Straying livestock is a problem in rural areas, causing a nuisance to neighbouring property owners as well as a potential hazard to road users if the animals stray into traffic.

-If you see livestock on the road or in a public area, and do not know the owner, contact Council.
-Rangers will refer to Council records of stock owners and attempt to determine who may own the livestock.
-Rangers will also, where necessary to ensure public safety, attend the location and attempt to return the stock to the property from which they came.
+If you see livestock on the road or in a public area and you do not know the owner, please contact Council on 02 4993 4100.
+Rangers will refer to Council’s Stock Register and attempt to determine who may own the animals.
+Where necessary to ensure public safety, our Rangers will also attend the location and attempt to return the stock to the property from which they came.

-If it is not possible to ascertain who owns the animal/s, or if it is not possible to secure the animal/s on the property from which they came, Council will proceed to impound the animal/s.
+If it is not possible to determine who owns the animals (or if it not possible to secure the animals), Council will proceed to impound the animals under the provisions of the Impounding Act 1993.
 Once impounded, livestock are held for a period of 7 days, with release fees applicable if the owner comes forward to claim the animal/s.
 If an owner does not come forward to claim them after this time, they are sold at a stock auction.

 Council encourages landowners and owners of livestock to register their livestock with Council so in the case they do stray onto neighbouring properties or public roads, they can be promptly returned.
 It is free to register and all you have to do is simply call our Customer Service Team on 4993 4100 or email email@example.com and ask to add your animals to the stock register.